n132/Libc-GOT-Hijacking/README.md

 # Libc-GOT-Hijacking

 Transform arbitrary write to RCE.
+(This skill works for glibc<=2.35, more work needs to be done to bypass the mitigation after glib-2.35)

 Userspace attacking: If you can write arbitrary memory space, you can use this method to execute arbitrary code.

-This skill works for glibc<=2.35

 I learned the basic method from [Sammy Hajhamid][1] also this repo is inspired by his work.